-With over 300 days of sunshine, Denver is the perfect city to enjoy a drink or a meal outside.
+With over 300 days of sunshine and a growing food and drink scene, Denver is the perfect city to enjoy a drink or a meal outside.

-Combine incredible views of the Rockies with the thriving craft brewery and distillery scenes, and you’ll be looking for a great rooftop spot to sip a brew or a craft cocktail.
+Combine incredible views of the Rockies with the thriving craft brewery and distillery scenes, and you’ll be looking for a great rooftop spot to sip a brew, a glass of wine or a craft cocktail.

 We’ve got you covered with our favorite rooftop bars in Denver:

 This awesome neighborhood spot is located in the heart of RiNo, short for River North and home to some of the best street art in the city.
 Owned by popular chef and restauranteur Troy Guard (of Guard and Grace, Tag, Tag Burger Bar and a host of other Denver favorites), the menu boasts delicious tacos, margaritas, lots of locally brewed beers and Mexican street food.

 Our favorite is their adobo chicken taco, garnished with fuego takis.
 Enjoy a drink or a taco on their downstairs patio (great for people watching along Larimer Street) or head upstairs to their rooftop bar and enjoy a nice view of the Ramble Hotel and the surrounding RiNo neighborhood.

 Many rooftop bars in the city are pricey, but this is one of the most affordable rooftop bars in Denver.
 Stop by for Happy Hour (weekdays 3:00 – 5:30 p.m.), and you’ll see a number of $5 menu items like chips and guacamole, house margaritas, borracho street corn and quesadillas.

 Learn more about the team behind Los Chingones and visit for a tasting on the RiNo Arts District Food Tour.